Ramotion/folding-cell-android/README.md

 <br>

-# Get the Showroom App for mobile to give it a try
+# Get the Showroom App for Android to give it a try
 Try our UI components in our mobild app.
 Contact us if interested.

 <a href="https://play.google.com/store/apps/details?id=com.ramotion.showroom" >